-Conor McGinn was elected as the Labour MP for St Helens North in 2015 and is currently serving in the Shadow Front Bench Team as Shadow Minister of State for Security.
+Conor McGinn was elected as the MP for St Helens North in 2015.

-He has a reputation as a campaigning and community-focused MP, speaking up in Parliament for his constituents and fighting for increased funding for our NHS, schools, police and local transport.
-He has attended hundreds of community events across St Helens North and his full-time constituency office has helped thousands of local people resolve issues like housing, social and health care, universal and pension credit and the impact of anti-social behaviour.
+Conor has a reputation as a campaigning and community-focused MP, speaking up in Parliament for his constituents and fighting for increased funding for our NHS, schools, police and local transport.
+He has attended hundreds of community events across St Helens North and his full-time constituency office has helped thousands of local people resolve issues from housing, social and health care, to universal and pension credit, and the impact of anti-social behaviour.

-Conor has worked hard to attract jobs and investment to St Helens as well as supporting local businesses.
-His mantra is “let’s make St Helens borough the best place to live, work, visit and do business in the North West.”
+He has worked tirelessly to attract jobs and investment to St Helens, as well as supporting local businesses.
+He currently sits on the St Helens Town Deal Board to drive local regeneration, and help make St Helens borough the best place to live, work, visit and do business in the North West.

-He has a lifelong connection to the trade union movement and has fought for justice for miners’ pensions.
-He is a patron of the St Helens Worker’s Memorial Trust.
+Conor has a lifelong connection to the trade union movement and has fought for justice for miners’ pensions.
+He is a patron of the St Helens Workers’ Memorial Trust.

-Conor has been a strong supporter of the campaign for Helen’s Law, introducing a Private Members Bill and successfully getting the Government to commit to introducing tougher penalties for murders who refuse to reveal the location of their victims’ remains.
-He also successfully changed the law to extend equal marriage for LGBT people to the whole of the UK.
+He has been a strong supporter of the campaign for Helen’s Law, introducing a Private Members Bill and successfully getting the Government to commit to introducing tougher penalties for murderers who refuse to reveal the location of their victims’ remains.
+Conor also successfully changed the law to extend equal marriage for LGBT people to the whole of the UK.

-Since being elected he has served as an Opposition Whip and on the Defence Select Committee.
-He is currently a member of the Foreign Affairs Committee and a delegate to the Parliamentary Assembly of the Council of Europe.
+He has held positions as Shadow Minister without Portfolio, Deputy National Campaign Coordinator for the Labour Party and Shadow Security Minister.
+He has also served as an Opposition Whip on the Commons’ Defence Select Committee and the Foreign Affairs Committee since being elected.
+He has also been a delegate to the Parliamentary Assembly of the Council of Europe.